ferrum56/personal-site/docs/components.md

 #### Props
 - `label: string` — Text label displayed to the right of icon
-- `icon: IconDefinition` — FontAwesome icon, must use JS import
+- `icon: IconDefinition` — FontAwesome icon, must be imported with TypeScript code

----

 ### `BaseLink`

 #### Overview
 A basic component with either an anchor or a `RouterLink` directly at the root, mostly un-styled.
-It renders whatever is provided from the slot as a clickable link, and fallbacks to the URL if given nothing.
+It renders whatever is provided from the slot as a clickable link, and falls back to the URL if given nothing.
 Fallthrough attributes are bound to both elements.

 #### Status
 - [x] Done